silenNH/Twitter_Sentiment_Analysis/README.md

 			self.producer.produce(bytes(json.dumps(json_send_data),'ascii'))
 ```

 The TweetProducer runs in a normal python container as a microservice.
-The image is build in during the docker-compose process
+The image is build during the docker-compose process.
 If the TweetProducer is working correctly it produces logs entries with the text of streamed tweets.
 The logs can be viewed as follows:
 ```bash
 sudo docker logs tweet-producer
 ```